-Deep Sleep, (scientifically known as Slow Wave Sleep or SWS) is the the third sleep stage N3.
-The EEG (electroencephalogram), which measures brain electrical activity, is made of intense slow waves (their frequencies are comprised between 0.75 and 4Hz).
-We can therefore estimate the depth or the quality of sleep by measuring slow wave density, the presence of stage N1, the number of awakenings…
+Deep Sleep, scientifically known as Slow Wave Sleep or SWS, is the third sleep stage (N3).
+The EEG (electroencephalogram), which measures brain electrical activity, is made of intense slow waves (their frequency fluctuates between 0.75 and 4Hz).
+We can therefore estimate the depth or the quality of one's sleep by measuring slow wave density, the presence of stage N1, the number of awakenings…

 Slow Wave sleep is associated to a diminished physiological activity but is actively regulated by our brain.
 Broadly speaking, it has a homeostatic function : it plays a role in body and cognitive processes restoration.
-It cleans out the brain, diminishes stress effect and secrete essential hormones (like growth hormone).
-Studies showed people deprived of Slow Wave Sleep are more lethargic, experience muscle aches and are more to insulin resistance (pre-diabetic state).
+It cleans out the brain, helps decreasing stress effect and increasing essential hormones secretion, like growth hormone.
+Studies showed people deprived of Slow Wave Sleep are more lethargic, experience muscle aches and are more prone to be insulin resistance (pre-diabetic state).